orsonteodoro/oiledmachine-overlay/SECURITY.md

     proper coding style, or how I would have done it if I were hypothetically the main package maintainer on the distro overlay.
-    Originally it was to get a 32-bit build on 64-bit, to evaluate the peformance but no obvious benefits.
+    Originally it was to get a 32-bit build on 64-bit, to evaluate the performance but no obvious apparent benefits.
 Alternatively, it was to test if it was possible to build a x86 ABI build for the x32 ABI profile.

 [3] Understaffed and outdated hardware to fix issues